BerkeleyLab/gasnet/docs/memory_kinds.md

 multi-EP support exists (see `gex_EP_Create()` for the current scope of multi-EP support).

-On ibv-conduit, specifically, the implementation of this API is believed to be complete with respect to the API Proposal.
+On ibv and ucx conduits, the implementation of this API is believed to be complete with respect to the API Proposal.
 In particular, it is capable of creating segments of both client-allocated and GASNet-allocated memory, using either the defined `kind` value `GEX_MK_HOST` or a kind created using